paluh/purescript-clappr/README.md

   * `examples/plugins` - contains code which configures and uses some provided by this lib plugins.

 ### Webpack builds

+If you work with webpack I can suggest taking a look into examples webpack files.
 I'm using a combination of "hacks" to make clappr build working.
 I think the most important piece is this:

 ```javascript
     alias: { Clappr: 'clappr/dist/clappr.js', 'clappr-thumbnails-plugin': 'clappr-thumbnails-plugin/dist/clappr-thumbnails-plugin.js' },